Financial Update – Apr 2025

 • Older Bogleheads on advice they’d give their 45-year old selves (link).

-• WSJ on how to easily delete personal info (address, phone number, etc) from internet (wsj article).
+• WSJ on how to easily delete personal info (address, phone number, etc) from the internet (wsj article).

 • Google’s free tool is here.
 You put your info in, then it searches for you on a variety of sites.
 If you wish to remove yourself from a site, it takes a single click on the Google site and Google handles the information removal request.
 It couldn’t be easier.